Cafe by day,

 With enough donations, sober homes can eventually support themselves because finding jobs for newly sober people is also part of our mission.
 When they get jobs, they can pay the fees to maintain their sober home instead of needing donations.

-To support our expansive network of sober living, please pay us a visit, host a lunch or order online.
+To support our expansive network of sober living, please pay us a visit, host a lunch or make a donation.